The Sunshine Fund is an ongoing chip-in to help the dogs and cats rescued by The Animal League who have special medical needs.

 We do not post photos of our dogs and cats when they arrive.
 Most people have enough of their own worries and life trials and would understandably prefer not to see them.
 Medical Rehabilitation is not cheap.
-The average cost for us per pet is $367.00.
+The average cost for us per pet is over $500.00.
 Because we have increased the number of heartworm positive dogs we take in (a cost of $400-$800 per heartworm treatment) that number is now even higher.

 Every single happy adoptable pet you see has a story.
 When you share them and adopt them you are helping us to save their lives as well as the lives of the ones waiting for us to come to their aid.
 Thank you so much for adopting, donating, volunteering, and thank you for caring and sharing!

-Sunshine Fund Recipients
+More about the Sunshine Fund

-These animals are perfect examples of what our Sunshine Fund is all about.
 The Sunshine Fund helps the pets who come to The Animal League with injuries and illnesses that are beyond normal circumstances.
 These are the sick, abused, and abandoned pets we take in and nurse back to health.
 Most require surgeries other shelters would not be willing to provide and we can't do it without your support!

 In April 2014, The Animal League was asked to help with a sad case involving rescuing 14 small breed dogs living in poor conditions.
 These dogs suffered from a variety of medical conditions and ailments.
 These ailments included severe eye and ear infections, glaucoma, skin infections, flea and tick infestations and severe dental disease.
 A few of the dogs were scared and unsocialized.
 We accepted this huge undertaking and asked for your support in helping provide the medical care they so desperately needed.